Disney is backlash for trademarking ‘Hakuna Matata’

 The company to use the phrase or rather very popular phrase on Lion King related merchandises and prevent others from earning or misusing their intellectual property filed the trademark.

-Disney’s registration for Hakuna Matata t-shirts was filled in 1994 but that does not mean that individuals cannot use the word.
+In 1994 Disney’s registration for Hakuna Matata t-shirts but that does not mean that individuals cannot use the word.